kepford/alternate/README.instructor.txt

   ...it will no longer check the username or email address for validity, and will let you pass through to submit, even if username is duplicate.

+hook_views_data_alter():
+- To do this one you actually have to have a view with a field that actually has the handler 'views_handler_field_numeric'.
+One is the comment count in the built-in tracker view.